 Registered Staff Hours

-In addition to faring well overall, this nursing home earned a nearly flawless inspection report.
-As a result, it earned one of our best grades in that category with an A+.
-Arguably the most critical factor we consider in calculating our inspection scores is deficiencies.
-These deficiencies are found on a facility's recent inspection reports.
-Places with better grades in this area typically avoided the most severe deficiencies involving health risks or even death.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+We weigh several aspects of a nursing home's inspection report in calculating our inspection scores.
+One critical factor is health deficiencies.
+You should keep in mind that the severity of deficiencies is arguably more important than the quantity of deficiencies, as some are quite minor.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality